-Furthermore, the monthly flight cancellation and rainfall analysis shows that the correlation coefficient of both variables stood at -0.84, with a coefficient of determination of 0.71.
-This indicates a fairly strong negative relationship between rainfall effects and flight cancellation.
-The coefficient of determination (0.71 or 71%) indicates that the undetermined proportions of variation (29%) are due to other related factors.
-The significance test shows that at 0.05%, the correlation coefficient is significant as proved by the calculated value (4.91) as against the tabular value (1.81).
-Enete, et. al., (2015) revealed that rainfall accounted for 32% of flight cancellation with 218 occurrences from 2008-2013 in Port-Harcourt.
-Rainfall has a greater influence on the number of flight cancellations and delays than on diversions with the correlations.

-240 The monthly data set of flight cancellation and cloud cover has a correlation coefficient of -241 0.25 and a coefficient of determination of 0.06.
+230 Miner (2002) who reported that there is a relationship between weather parameter and flight 231 operations but that the relationship was insignificant due to weather modification.
+232 Furthermore, the monthly flight cancellation and rainfall analysis show that the correlation 233 coefficient of both variables stood at -0.84, with a coefficient of determination of 0.71.
+This 234 indicates a fairly strong negative relationship between rainfall effects and flight cancellation.
+235 The coefficient of determination (0.71 or 71%) indicates that the undetermined proportions of 236 variation (29%) are due to other related factors.
+The significance test shows that at 0.05%, the 237 correlation coefficient is significant as proved by the calculated value (4.91) as against the 238 tabular value (1.81).
+Enete, et al., (2015) revealed that rainfall accounted for 32% of flight 239 cancellation with 218 occurrences from 2008-2013 in Port-Harcourt.
+Rainfall has a greater 240 influence on the number of flight cancellations and delays than on diversions with the correlations.
+241 242 The monthly data set of flight cancellation and cloud cover has a correlation coefficient of -243 0.25 and a coefficient of determination of 0.06.
 This implies a negatively weak relationship.
-242 The coefficient of determination (0.06 or 6%) implies that 94% of the variation in the 243 monthly flight cancellation and cloud cover relationship are due to other factors.
-The test for significance shows that at 0.05%, the correlation coefficient is not significant since the 244 245 calculated value (0.81) is less than the table value (1.81).
-Obviously, cloud cover has negative 246 impact on flight operations in Nnamdi Azikiwe International Airport.
-This is agreement with 247 the findings of Christopher (2013) that opined a positive relationship between cloud cover 248 and flight cancellation in Abuja and Kano International Airport between 1986 and 2005.

-249 In contrast with the annual results, the monthly data set of flight cancellation and wind speed 250 has a correlation coefficient of 0.04 and a coefficient of determination of 0.00.
-This indicates 251 that there is no relationship between monthly flight records and wind speed.
-The coefficient 252 of determination (0.00 or 0%) implies that 100% of the monthly flight cancellations are not 253 due to wind speed.
-The test for significance shows that at 0.05%, the correlation coefficient is 254 not significant since the calculated value (0.13) is less than the table value (1.81).
-This implies 255 that the annual relationships of these weather elements have more effect on flight cancellation 256 than the monthly relationships of these weather elements except in the case where the 257 monthly rainfall has more effect on flight cancellation than the annual rainfall.
-From table 4.1 258 in the annual relationship of the weather element, cloud cover has the highest relationship with flight cancellation followed by visibility and wind speed while in the monthly 259

-- 260 relationship of weather elements rainfall has the highest relationship with flight cancellation. - 261 Enete et. al., (2015) concur to the fact that wind speed is the least climatic element that - 262 affects air transportation in Nigeria.
+The coefficient of determination (0.06 or 6%) implies that 94% of the variation in the 244 245 monthly flight cancellation and cloud cover relationship is due to other factors.
+The test for significance shows that at 0.05%, the correlation coefficient is not significant since the 246 247 calculated value (0.81) is less than the table value (1.81).
+Cloud cover has a negative impact 248 on flight operations in Nnamdi Azikiwe International Airport.
+This is agreement with the 249 findings of Christopher (2013) that opined a positive relationship between cloud cover and 250 flight cancellation in Abuja and Kano International Airport between 1986 and 2005.
+251 In contrast with the annual results, the monthly data set of flight cancellation and wind speed 252 has a correlation coefficient of 0.04 and a coefficient of determination of 0.00.
+This indicates 253 that there is no relationship between monthly flight records and wind speed.
+The coefficient of determination (0.00 or 0%) implies that 100% of the monthly flight cancellations are not due to wind speed.
+The test for significance shows that at 0.05%, the correlation coefficient is not significant since the calculated value (0.13) is less than the table value (1.81).
+This implies that the annual relationships of these weather elements have more effect on flight cancellation than the monthly relationships of these weather elements except in the case where the monthly rainfall has more effect on flight cancellation than the annual rainfall.
+From table 4.1 in the annual relationship of the weather element, cloud cover has the highest relationship with flight cancellation followed by visibility and wind speed while in the monthly relationship of weather elements rainfall has the highest relationship with flight cancellation.
+Enete et al., (2015) concur with the fact that wind speed is the least climatic element that affects air transportation in Nigeria.

-263 Flight Delay and Weather Elements
+Flight Delay and Weather Elements

-- 264 The relationship between the data set of flight delay and visibility, rainfall, cloud cover and - wind speed as weather elements are presented in table 3.
+The relationship between the data set of flight delay and visibility, rainfall, cloud cover and wind speed as weather elements are presented in table 3.